Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

     public async Task ResetAsync() =>
         await Cli.Wrap("docker")
-            .WithArguments($"exec {_containerId} redis-cli FLUSHALL")
+            .WithArguments(new[] {"exec", _containerId, "redis-cli", "FLUSHALL"})
             .ExecuteAsync();

     public async Task DisposeAsync() =>
         await Cli.Wrap("docker")
-            .WithArguments($"container kill {_containerId}")
+            .WithArguments(new[] {"container", "kill", _containerId})
             .ExecuteAsync();
 }
 ```

 The above code works by implementing the `IAsyncLifetime` interface that lets us define methods which are going to be executed before and after the tests run.
 We are using these methods to start a Redis container in Docker and then kill it once the testing has finished.

-Besides that, the `RedisFixture` class also exposes `ResetAsync()` method which can be used to execute the `FLUSHALL` command to delete all keys from the database.
+Besides that, the `RedisFixture` class also exposes the `ResetAsync()` method which can be used to execute the `FLUSHALL` command to delete all keys from the database.
 We will be calling this method to reset Redis to a clean slate before each test.
-As an alternative, we could also just restart the container instead, which takes a bit longer but is probably more reliable.
+Alternatively, we could also just restart the container instead, which takes a bit longer but may potentially be more reliable.

 Now that the infrastructure is set up, we can move on to writing our first test: